Hikers Need Trails — and Trails Don’t Just Happen!

 The paths upon which we hike, walk and climb are carefully planned, constructed and maintained to keep them accessible to our members and the public.
 Trails must be situated to minimize erosion, to allow safe passage, to avoid wet, marshy areas whenever possible, and to safely traverse the wet areas impossible to avoid.
 Once constructed, trails must be maintained to clear fallen trees, to maintain signage and markings to keep hikers from getting lost and to keep pathways clear of new growth.
 All too often, trails experience significant negative impacts including intrusion by ATV’s, massive storms and forest fires.
 In such instances, major repairs are necessary before the trails can again be used by the hiking community.

 The New York-North Jersey Chapter has a long history of maintaining trails.
 The Chapter is a founding member of the New York-New Jersey Trail Conference, an organization founded in 1920 to build and maintain hiking trails in the New York-New Jersey region.
 The Chapter currently maintains 83 miles of trails including 80 miles under the Trail Conference umbrella, of which 27 miles are located on the Appalachian Trail.
-Another three miles of trail are located within the City of New York on New York City parkland.
+Another four miles of trail are located within the City of New York on New York City parkland, at Pelham Bay Park in the Bronx.

 How to Become a Trail Maintainer